 outstanding shares is usually determined by the company’s needs.

 Finally, not all companies have stocks on the market for sell.
 These types of companies are known as Private Companies because they do not see value in obtaining funding from stocks.
 Companies with stocks on the market are known as Public Companies.
 Companies can have many reasons to be either private or public, an example could be that their products are doing extremely well so that they never needed extra funding.
 Another would be that a person or an entity that has more than enough money to run the company is not worried about funding for the future.
-When companies go from Private to Public, an IPO or Initial Public Offering occurs, which announces the day that a stock is available for sell along with its initial stock price.
+When companies go from Private to Public, an IPO or Initial Public Offering occurs, which announces the day that a stock is available to sell along with its initial stock price.

 Where are Stock Transactions made?